work-code/pg2019-DeepPerformanceSynthesis/ReadMe.txt

 [Sitzmann et al. ECCV2018]: Sitzmann, Vincent, et al. Deepvoxels: Learning persistent 3d feature embeddings.
 CVPR.
 2019.

-In each directory, there has a text "ReadMe", we have detailed
+In each directory, there has a text "ReadMe.txt", we have detailed

                          the environment condiguration,